Startup India Scheme

 Benefits of the Startup India Scheme

-The Startup India Scheme has too many benefits that make life easier for entrepreneurs.
+The Startup India Scheme offers numerous benefits that make life easier for entrepreneurs.
 These are as follows:

-• Financial Freedom- The funding support and tax holidays give the freedom to entrepreneur to grow without a financial burden.
+• Financial Freedom – The funding support and tax holidays give entrepreneurs the freedom to grow without a financial burden.

 • Boost to Women Entrepreneurs- Targeted interventions under the scheme have encouraged many to join entrepreneurial activities.